nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box type="info" tags="m--cs2103" seamless>

-**You can do this step as if the tP is a greenfield project** (i.e., there is no AB3), to get the full experience of this activity.
+**You can do this step as if the tP is a greenfield project** (i.e., as if there is no AB3), to get the full experience of this activity.
 Some of the user stories you come up with may already be implemented in AB3, but that can be sorted out later.
 </box>

 <pic eager class="indented-level2" src="{{baseUrl}}/admin/images/v00.png" width="250px"></pic>